vivianejohns/Snake/README.md

 - bug to fix: speed increases everytime you press back to start
 + info window when pressing pause ✓
 ! adding countdown before start
+- bug to fix: food is spawning underneath the snakes tail sometimes
 ```

 Preview: